VeritasDL-zz/SADX-Trainer/README.md

 ## Physics And Position Tab
 * This Tab Shows info about the player.
-* Set Selected Task Pos - This Will Set the Postion of what ever Task you have selected under the Tasks And Workers.
+* Set Selected Task Pos - This Will Set the Postion of what ever Task you have selected under Tasks And Workers.
 * Save & Load Position - Once Enabled Pressing, L1 + D-Pad Right Will Save your Current Location, and Pressing L1 + D-Pad Left Will Load your Saved Location.

 ## Memes Tab